MicrosoftDocs/patterns-practices/patterns-practices/guide/prism-4.1-readme.md

 To register the Prism Library binaries, launch the RegisterPrismBinaries.bat batch file located in the folder where you extracted Prism.
 This batch file creates a temporary .reg file with the information required to register the Desktop, Silverlight, and Phone binaries and uses it to update the registry.
 Because updating the registry is a privileged operation, a User Account Control (UAC) prompt will appear if you do not have elevated privileges.
 For additional information about UAC, see [What is User Account Control](http://windows.microsoft.com/en-us/windows7/what-is-user-account-control).

+> [!NOTE]
-**Note:** At most, one copy of the binaries can be registered using the script; if multiple copies of the Prism Library are registered, only the binaries for the last registered copy will be available in Visual Studio.
+> At most, one copy of the binaries can be registered using the script; if multiple copies of the Prism Library are registered, only the binaries for the last registered copy will be available in Visual Studio.

 ## NuGet Packages